MukhtarMalal/The-Fitness-Club/README.md

     5. I also want to locate their social media links to see their followings on social media to determine how trusted and known they are.

   * **Returning Visitor Goals**
-    1. As a Returning Visitor, I want to be able to easily sign in to my account.
     2. As a Returning Visitor, I want to find the best way to get in contact with the organisation with any questions I may have.

   * **Frequent User Goals**